-Use settings in the Run Data Dataset dialog box to determine how your data is grouped for your project, as well as configure the thresholds required to run feature engineering, grouping, and each model.
+Use settings in the Run Data Dataset dialog box to designate hierarchies based on target data, determine how your data is grouped for your project, as well as configure the thresholds required to run feature engineering, grouping, and each model.
 Click Run on the Dataset page.
 The Run Data Dataset dialog box displays, which is broken up into the following steps: